GoogleCloudPlatform/genai-for-marketing/README.md

 The following additional (external) notebooks provide supplementary information on the concepts discussed in this repository:
-- [Tuning and deploy a foundation model](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/language/examples/tuning/getting_started_tuning.ipynb): This notebook demonstrates how to tune a model with your dataset to improve the model's response.
+- [Tuning and deploy a foundation model](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/language/tuning/getting_started_tuning.ipynb): This notebook demonstrates how to tune a model with your dataset to improve the model's response.
 This is useful for brand voice because it allows you to ensure that the model is generating text that is consistent with your brand's tone and style.
-- [Document summarization techniques](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/language/examples/document-summarization/README.md): Two notebooks explaining different techniques to summarize large documents.
+- [Document summarization techniques](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/language/use-cases/document-summarization): Two notebooks explaining different techniques to summarize large documents.
-- [Document Q&A](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/language/examples/document-qa/README.md): Two notebooks explaining different techniques to do document Q&A on a large amount of documents.
+- [Document Q&A](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/language/use-cases/document-qa): Two notebooks explaining different techniques to do document Q&A on a large amount of documents.
-- [GenApp Builder - Web search](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/gen-app-builder/search-web-app): This demo illustrates how to search through a corpus of documents using Enterprise Search on Generative AI App Builder.
+- [Vertex AI Search - Web search](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/gen-app-builder/search-web-app): This demo illustrates how to search through a corpus of documents using Enterprise Search on Vertex AI Search.
 Additional features include how to search the public Cloud Knowledge Graph using the Enterprise Knowledge Graph API.
-- [GenApp Builder - Document search](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/gen-app-builder/retrieval-augmented-generation): This demo illustrates how Enterprise Search and the Vertex AI PaLM API help ensure that generated content is grounded in validated, relevant and up-to-date information.
+- [Vertex AI Search - Document search](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/gen-app-builder/retrieval-augmented-generation): This demo illustrates how Enterprise Search and the Vertex AI PaLM API help ensure that generated content is grounded in validated, relevant and up-to-date information.
-- [Getting Started with LangChain and Vertex AI PaLM API](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/language/examples/langchain-intro/intro_langchain_palm_api.ipynb): Use LangChain and Vertex AI PaLM API to generate text.
+- [Getting Started with LangChain and Vertex AI PaLM API](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/language/orchestration/langchain/intro_langchain_palm_api.ipynb): Use LangChain and Vertex AI PaLM API to generate text.

 # Environment Setup